- Uri May

 - Tech Partnerships: As an agentless detection and response solution, Hunters.AI relies on integrations with best-of-breed security technologies.
 We are pleased to be working with leaders from all across endpoint, identity, network and cloud, and throughout 2020 -2021 we aim to expand our partnership ecosystem into new realms.
 Hunters provides unique added value by making the most of your current technology stack.
 We intend to keep it this way and make more use of your existing cybersecurity tools.

 - Team Hunters!: Last but not least, the Hunters on the team.
 As mentioned, in the last year, Hunters more than doubled its size.
 In the next two years we are planning to grow the team even further by bringing in: extended go-to-market leadership in the US, more cyber experts to train the machine with new attack techniques on a daily basis, and more data scientists to boost its ML and further leverage data to train the machine.
 This, while maintaining and cultivating our company culture, with diversity as a key focus for success.
-If you are a female professional in the cybersecurity space, we want to hear from you.
+If you are a female professional in the cybersecurity space, please contact us.
 We still have a lot to accomplish, and we want the best people by our side.

-Stay tuned to hear more about our progress towards a faster breach detection & response.
+Stay tuned to hear more about our progress towards faster detection & response.
+Let’s go Hunting.